ON THIS PAGE

 14.1R1 |

-To find out which releases support ISSU, please use the ISSU Feature Explorer tool on the Juniper Networks website.
-The ISSU Feature Explorer tool contains information about the Juniper Networks devices that support ISSU, the releases that support ISSU for each device, and the SKUs that support ISSU for each release.
+To find out which platforms support ISSU, please use the Feature Explorer tool on the Juniper Networks website.
+Feature Explorer is a tool that contains information about the Juniper Networks devices that support ISSU.

 Unified ISSU Feature Support